Racing: Forms

 Running a distance is the most basic form of racing, but races may also be done by climbing, swimming, walking, or other types of human locomotion.
 Races may be conducted with animals such as camels, dogs, horses, pigeons, pigs, snails, or turtles.
-They also may by done in vehicles such as aircraft, bicycles, boats, cars, or motorcycles; or with another means of transport such as skates, skateboards, skis, sleds, snowboards, or wheelchair.
+They also may be done in vehicles such as aircraft, bicycles, boats, cars, or motorcycles; or with another means of transport such as skates, skateboards, skis, sleds, snowboards, or wheelchair.
 In a relay race members of a team take turns in racing parts of a circuit or performing a certain racing form.

 Orienteering races add an additional task of using a map and compass to navigate from point to point in diverse and usually unfamiliar terrain.

 A race can also involve any other type of goal like eating.
 A common speed eating challenge is a hot dog eating race, where contestants try to eat more hot dogs than the other racers.

 Racing board games and racing video games are also competitions of speed.

 Racing can also be done in more humoristic and entertaining ways such as the Sausage Race, the Red Bull Trolley Grand Prix and wok racing.
 Racing can be entertained from around the world.